nunesma/computer_vision/Deep_Learning-CV/pytorch_intro/README.md

 # pytorch_intro (Deep Learning with PyTorch)

 This repo contains notebooks and related code for Udacity's Deep Learning with PyTorch lesson.
-This lesson appears in our AI Programming with Python Nanodegree program.

 Artificial Intelligence (AI) project (computer vision) - set of notebooks with basic image neuronet code using PyTorch focused in image neural network applications and techniques